hpssjellis/maker100-eco/README.md

 # One Day Conference using the XiaoEsp32s3-sense
-Note: soldered headers not needed, but a cell phone or webCam laptop is needed, along with a usb-C cable
+Note: soldered headers are not needed, but a cell phone or webCam laptop is needed, along with a usb-C to USB-A cable Students are encouraged to work ahead.

 | Topic | Example Code| Video | Instructions and Prompt |
 |:---|:---|:---|:---|